bluebird89/docs/Back_end/PHP/Laravel.md

 * cron
   - [Forge](https://forge.laravel.com):Painless PHP Servers Provision and deploy unlimited PHP applications on DigitalOcean, Linode, AWS, and more.
 * [Laravel Spark](https://spark.laravel.com):provides the perfect starting point for your next big idea.
 Forget all the boilerplate and focus on what matters: your application.
-* [Laravel Nova](https://nova.laravel.com):a beautifully designed administration panel for Laravel.
-Carefully crafted by the creators of Laravel to make you the most productive developer in the galaxy.
 * 测试
   - [laravel/dusk](https://github.com/laravel/dusk):Laravel Dusk provides an expressive, easy-to-use browser automation and testing API.
 * 部署